Here are the best cheap fireworks deals for Bonfire Night from all the major supermarkets including Tesco, Asda, Morrisons and Aldi.

 Aldi fireworks deals

-Aldi has a wide selection of fireworks ranging in price from £1.29 up to £59.99.
+Aldi has a wide selection of fireworks ranging in price from £1.65 up to £59.99, which are now available in store.

-Ready Steady Go fireworks are £4.49 and comes with a Catherine Wheel, two Roman candles, one aerial shot, 10 fountains and a finale mine.
+Ready Steady Go fireworks cost £4.49 and comes with 10 fountains, two Roman candles, one aerial shot tube, one wheel and a mine plume finale.

-For a longer display, you can go for the Lol Fireworks selection box (£9.99), which comes with four aerial sky fireworks, one wheel and 14 long-lasting fountains, giving you a display for up to 15 minutes.
+For a longer display, you can go for the Lol Fireworks selection box (£9.99), which comes with four aerial sky fireworks, one wheel and 14 long-lasting fountains.

-If you really want to impress the crowds, you'll be hard-pressed to beat the £49.99 Ultimate Finale box (pictured below), which includes an incredible 132 shots.
+There’s also the £39.99 Ultimate Finale box (pictured below), which includes an incredible 132 shots.

 Still looking for something bigger?
-Aldi’s TNT-Terminator fireworks costs £59.99 and includes 160 shots that "promises to dazzle spectators".
+Aldi’s Big Boom fireworks costs £59.99 and includes 309 aerial shots in one box.

 Asda fireworks deals

-Asda has a range of fireworks costing as little as 75p up to a hefty £50.
+Asda has a range of fireworks costing as little as 50p up to a hefty £50.

-Grab a 10-pack of gold glitter mini sparklers for just 75p or a five-pack of giant sparklers for £1.
+Grab a five-pack of gold sparklers for just 50p or a five-pack of giant sparklers for £1.

-If you really don't know much about fireworks, or simply can't be bothered to shop around for a bunch of separate items, you can get the TNT Monster Fireworks Selection Box for £12 (or two for £20).
+If you really don't know much about fireworks, or simply can't be bothered to shop around for a bunch of separate items, you can get the Hero Selection Box for £12 (or two for £20).

-If you have a bigger budget, you could opt for the TNT Space Blitz Compound Firework for £50 (pictured below), which burns for 80 seconds and includes 93 shots.
+If you have a bigger budget, you could opt for the Sensational Party All In One Pack for £50.

 Lidl’s fireworks range is available from £1.99 up to £49.99.

-A great deal here is The Equaliser 14-piece box set, which contains a selection of fountains, shot tubes and Roman candles.
+A great deal here is The Equaliser 14-piece box set, which contains a selection of fountains, shot tubes and a Roman candle.

 You can get one box for £7.99 or three for £20.